 - I. Move your Deeds to the Ruins. - 2.
 Draw all cards from your Future Life to form your new Hand. - 3.
 Create a new Deck.
-If your new Hand has fewer than 6 cards in it, deal cards from the Well to your Deck (not your Hand) so you have 6 cards total in your Deck and Hand together.
+If you have fewer than 6 cards in your new Hand, deal cards from the Well to your Deck (not your Hand, so no peeking!) so you have 6 cards total in your Deck and Hand together.
 For example, if your new Hand has 3 cards in it, deal 3 cards from the Well to form a new Deck.
-Do not look at these cards!
+If your new Hand has 6 or more cards in it, leave your Deck empty.